 This is the last part of the trip going to Buscalan Town Proper.
 The total hike time from the turning point to Buscalan Village is a total of 1 hour and 30 minutes; depending on your pace and fitness level.

 TAKE NOTE: Every traveler needs to hike starting from the turning point because the path going to the village is inaccessible by any land vehicles.
-This hike is not designed for people with certain medical conditions and physical disabilities since the trail is utterly dangerous.
+This hike is not designed for people with certain medical conditions and physical disabilities since the trail is dangerous.

 FACING THE BUSCALAN CLIFF